adriank/RNSimpleArch/README.md

 ## Why

 This architecture allows developers to create apps in no time.
-It has scripts to add views and functionalities to the code without writting too much code.
+It has scripts to add views and functionalities to the code without writting too much boilerplate.

 ## Instalation